2009 Vítkov arson attack: Response

 The attack became one of the main issues discussed by the Czech media.
 The first reaction and the trial sentences were covered as headline news and closely observed.
 Many prominent figures, not only ones actively involved in the area of racism or with ethnic minorities, were expressing their opinions and comments on internet or the press outlets.

 Pavel Smolka, mayor of Vítkov, stated the family were sociable, had lived in the house for 27 years, and that the attack was incomprehensible for him.
-He also said the town hadn't had any extremist attacks against Roma until this one.
+He also said the town had not had any extremist attacks against Roma until this one.

-Czech President, Václav Klaus, called the attack raw and repulsive crime and demanded exemplary punishment for the perpetrators.
+Czech President Václav Klaus called the attack raw and repulsive crime and demanded exemplary punishment for the perpetrators.
 Czech Prime Minister, Mirek Topolánek, expressed his concern over the rising extremism and stressed the importance of fighting it.
 The minister of finance, Miroslav Kalousek, and the minister for human rights and minorities, Michael Kocáb, considered the attack to be a terrorist act.

 The attack was sharply condemned by the Czech Roma organizations like Dženo, ROMEA, Slovo 21 and the Association of Roma in the Northern Moravia as a hideous and cowardly act.
 Also, these organizations organized watch patrols in order to protect other families, they criticized the sluggishness of both the Czech state organs and politicians, stating that these lead to the surge of extremist movements in the country, called the public for active opposition to Neo-Nazism and extremism in the Czech Republic and implored the Roma community not to get drawn into any provocations.